 Some lucky individuals may be able to treat their depression by using the Law of Attraction on its own.
 But for most people, it’s best to use it in conjunction with an overall plan to treat your condition.

-Use all the resources you have at your disposal: your medication, your therapist, your counselor, the Law of Attraction, positive thinking, journaling, and so on.
+Use all the resources you have at your disposal: your medication, your therapist, your counselor, the Law of Attraction, positive thinking, journaling for self-love, and so on.

 Allow Healing To Happen